Maria-RD/AppointmentScheduling/README.md

 Server name: .\
 Authentication: Windows Authentication
 ~~~
 7. Connect to the TurnsDB database.
-Use the [DataPopulation.sql](https://github.com/Maria-RD/AppointmentScheduling/blob/master/documentation/DataPopulation/DataPopulation.sql) script to populate the tables.
+Use the [DataPopulation.sql](https://github.com/Maria-RD/AppointmentScheduling/blob/master/documentation/DataPopulation/DataPopulation.sql) script to create the DB and tables, and to populate them.
 8. Run the project.
 ~~~
 dotnet watch run